AAA Mega Championship

-The AAA Mega Championship (often referred to as the AAA World Heavyweight Championship in English and known as the Mega Campeonato AAA in Spanish) is a men's professional wrestling world heavyweight championship promoted by Mexican promotion Lucha Libre AAA Worldwide (AAA), a subsidiary of the American promotion WWE.
-The current champion is Dominik Mysterio, who is in his first reign.
-He defeated El Hijo del Vikingo at Worlds Collide: Las Vegas on September 12, 2025.
+The AAA Mega Championship (often referred to as the AAA World Heavyweight Championship in English and known as the Mega Campeonato AAA in Spanish) is a men's professional wrestling world heavyweight championship promoted by Mexican promotion Lucha Libre AAA Worldwide (AAA), sister promotion of the U.S. based WWE.
+The current champion is El Grande Americano, who is in his first reign.
+He won the title by defeating Dominik Mysterio in a No Disqualification match on Night 2 of Triplemanía 34 on September 13, 2026.